Remembering Charlecote's First World War experience

 Close to home

-The tack room will be the focus of our own War Horse story, and you can find out more about Sir Henry’s distress as his own favourite horse left for France.
+The carriage room will be the focus of our own War Horse story, and you can find out more about Sir Henry’s distress as his own favourite horse left for France.

-Wartime recipes come to the Victorian kitchen where you'll find out more about rationing for soldiers and civilians.
+Wartime recipes come to the Victorian kitchen and scullery where you'll find out more about rationing for soldiers and civilians.

 In the billiard room we’re looking at the contribution of the man who was to become Brian’s father-in-law.
 He was the renowned author of The Thirty Nine Steps, John Buchan, and his secret propaganda work for the war was “the toughest job I ever took on”.